HerbyW/IL-76MD/README.md

 Each xml-file holds own copyright notices.

-Most content is GPL some not.
+LICENSE: This aircraft is released under the GNU GPL v2 License, see COPYING file.

-Instalation: Unzip and copy into the aircraft folder.
+Installation: Unzip and copy into the aircraft folder.

+See aircraft help for detailed instructions.